 Best Colored Pencil Sets

-Here is a list list of the top brands for colored pencils.
-Each set has a different color section so look at each set before making a purchase.
+Here is a list list of the best coloring pencils for artists.
+Each set has a different color section so look at each before making a purchase.

 Faber-Castell Polychromos Colored Pencils – Faber-Castel uses the highest-quality pigments, producing a smooth, buttery lightfast color.
 In addition, these pencils can be easily layered and blended, making a wide variety of colors and shades.

-Blackwing Colors Coloring Pencil Set – The set comes with 12 colors encased in a cedar casing.
+Blackwing Colors Coloring Pencil Set – The set has 12 colors encased in a cedar casing.
 The core of the pencils is soft and smooth for a beautiful drawing surface.

 Derwent Inktense Pencils – If you like to create art with rich, intense colors, Derwent Inktense pencils are for you.
 These pencils are as versatile as watercolor pencils that perform like traditional pen and ink.
 Create a watercolor look by adding a little water.
 Then, once dry, you can draw over it with different mediums.